KolenCheung/peg-multimarkdown-latex-support/README.md

 ### `mmd-load-lang-unicode` ###

-NOTE: the following doesn't work for me anymore.
-This use `ucharclasses`, but it doesn't work on my Mac anymore, which has OS X El Capitan and the latest MacTex in 2015.
-Note that my original implementation in `mmd-load-unicode-related` only included Chinese, Greek, Hebrew, although should be extendable to anything `ucharclasses` support.
-In the next section I include an alternative way to include Greek and Chinese.

 Provide Automated unicode support in XeLaTeX, see comments in the file.

 This load the package `xltxtra`, which loads the `fontspec`, which

 > pro­vides an au­to­matic and uni­fied in­ter­face to fea­ture-rich AAT and OpenType fonts through the NFSS in ...
 XeLaTeX [^ <http://ctan.org/pkg/fontspec>]

-The rest of the file is to set things up such that font transitions between the followings are automated:
+The rest of the file is to setup `ucharclasses` such that font transitions between the followings are automated:

-- Latin (include English...)
+- Latin (include English)
 - Greek (include `unicode-math` where some of us like to use unicode Greek letters rather than say `\alpha`)
 - Hebrew (Right to left language, hence the `bidi` used above)
 - CJK (Chinese, Japanese, Korean)

+One can change the font choice as needed in the file.

 These are all languages I need to use.
-Few free to expand this to support other languages.

-I am very inexperienced in how LaTeX handle this (via `fontspec`), so I have a lot of trials and errors.
-So my file has a lot of comments.
-Feel free to clean things out and put more explanation there.
+Following the example in the files, other languages (that `ucharclasses` support) can be supported.
+See [CTAN: Package ucharclasses](http://www.ctan.org/pkg/ucharclasses) and [CTAN: Package fontspec](http://www.ctan.org/pkg/fontspec) for details.
+However, **do not follow the example** given in `ucharclasses`'s manual.
+See [Remove \fontspec from the examples · Issue #7 · Pomax/ucharclasses](https://github.com/Pomax/ucharclasses/issues/7).
+You can follow my example in the file.

 ### `mmd-load-lang-chinese` & `mmd-load-lang-greek` ###